sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-10-29-arch-installation.md

 ```
 If the command shows the directory without error, then the system is booted in UEFI mode.

 {% include elements/highlight.html text="If you also have a discrete graphic card, it can cause problems in the boot or shutdown.
-So try the different configurations (`only integrated`, `only discrete`, `hybrid` or `automatic`).
-Currently the `only integrated` suits me best." %}
+So try the different configurations ('only integrated', 'only discrete', 'hybrid' or 'automatic')." %}

 #### Wifi